chrisyxue/LLMforChildren/README.md

 2. Different Model Capacities
 3. Alig with Children

+- **Potential Contribution**:
+1. Collect the dataset
+2. If the quantity of data is small, can consider building a benchmark
+3. Function for aligning with different groups' mind/cognition.
+4. Pipeline for Children/Teenage STEM education with LLMs.

 ## Evaluation
 User Study -> can refer to ChaCha

 ## Related Papers
 1. GLOBEM Dataset: Multi-Year Datasets for Longitudinal